Skip to content

 Please refer to each category of data processing to know who to contact to exercise your rights.

-Rosa relies on services provided by other companies to perform its data processing activities.
-These companies may be considered as data processor under the applicable privacy laws.
+Rosa relies on services provided by other companies to perform its activities.
+In that context, Rosa may share personal data with service providers, including hosting and other information technology service providers, email communication software providers, customer relationship management services, web analytics services, etc. These companies may be considered as “data processors” under the applicable privacy laws.

 Rosa must implement appropriate security measures to protect the personal data it processes against unauthorized access, modification, or destruction.
 Rosa relies on technologies or services of its subcontractors for parts of these measures.